-This is especially crucial in models that have risk involved, such as models that manage financial portfolios.
-Since these models have a direct impact on the person or organization’s finances, it is extremely important to understand the inputs of a model and detect and correct any biases or incorrect learning within the model.
+Governance is especially crucial in models that have risk involved, such as models that manage financial portfolios.
+Since these models have a direct impact on the person or organization’s finances, it is extremely important to understand the inputs of a model and detect and correct any biases or incorrect learning within it.

 Why is model governance important?

 Since machine learning is a relatively new discipline, there are still many inefficiencies that need to be addressed in ML processes.
 Strong model governance and management solves many of these inefficiencies, which is why it is so important for organizations to implement.
 ML projects could be missing potential value without model governance in place.